andrey-malets/win-boot/README.md

 12. Optionally you may wish to hide drive B: from the Explorer window as there is little benefit from it there.
-Simply merge [`hide.reg`](boot/hide.reg) into the registry and reboot (probably relogin will sufficient).
+Simply merge [`hide.reg`](boot/hide.reg) into the registry and reboot (probably relogin will be sufficient).

 ### Thanks and references